JIeSchnee/Context-Aware-Task-MCS/README.md

 ## Citation
 To cite this work:
-- Zou Jie, Xiaotian Dai, John McDermid.
+- Jie Zou, Xiaotian Dai, John McDermid.
 Context-aware Graceful Degradation for Mixed-Criticality Scheduling in Autonomous Systems.
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems